-Other "Mirrorless SLR" cameras (e.g. Sony alpha NEX, and Samsung NX, Nikon J and V, Fuji X)
+Other "Mirrorless SLR" cameras (e.g. Sony alpha, Samsung NX, Nikon J and V, Fuji X)

-Sony NEX, Fuji X, and Samsung NX are brand new systems each with their own new lenses that are not compatible with anything else.
+Sony E mount, Fuji X mount, and Samsung NX mount (now discontinued) are new systems each with their own new lenses that are not compatible with anything else.
 Why have they done this?
 The cameras and lenses are small... very small.
 But there are plenty of adaptors that will let you use older lenses manually.
 Metabones adaptors are great; FotodioX are cheaper, and have a fun "tilt" adaptor, that lets you clumsily change the plane of focus for a different look.
 The Metabones "Speed Booster" adaptors are a novelty: they make the lenses give the same view that they did on film cameras, with an added bonues that they let more light in.
 Once there are cameras that can focus them quickly, they could give new life to good old lenses.

 Any autofocus Minolta lens made after 1985 will fit and should give full (or almost full) functionality on any Sony or Minolta SLR.
 Konica-Minolta’s camera business was bought by Sony in 2006.

 These full-frame mirrorless cameras get a special mention, as they are particularly compatible with other brands of lens - indeed Sony seems to be marketing them to tempt users of other lenses to defect to Sony (they're often sold with a free Metabones adaptor).
-The latest a7RII promises good autofocus with Canon lenses, with adaptors for other brands on the way.
-We've tested it with Canon lenses and found it to be very good for stationary subjects, and usable but not great for moving subjects.
+The latest a7RIII and a7RIV give good autofocus with Canon lenses, with adaptors for other brands on the way.
+We've tested them with Canon lenses and found them to be excellent for stationary subjects, but not quite good enough for moving subjects.
 It's only just behind focus on Canon cameras for Canon lenses.
 Hopefully, 1 more generation of camera and it will be 100% percent competitive.
 It's a big deal for us.
 Because we teach all camera brands on our photography courses, we have all brands of lens.
-The a7RII might let all our photographers use their favourite brand lenses on one type of camera.
-Can't wait to see!
+The a7RV might let all our photographers use their favourite brand lenses on one type of camera.
+The a9 is Sony's sports-oriented camera, so while it has breathtaking focus speed, it probably doesn't make sense to spend so much on a camera and then slow it down by using lenses through an adaptor.
 This page is a good starting point to using other lenses on Sony cameras.